OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Related Work

 \section{Related Work}

-\myparagraph{Object-Level Management} AIFM~\cite{aifm} and MIRA~\cite{mira} manage memory at object granularity for disaggregated far memory.
-These systems bypass OS page-based memory management in favor of specialized user-space runtimes, AIFM builds on Shenango's green threads and kernel-bypass networking, requiring explicit \texttt{DerefScope} guards around regions of far-memory access. \SYSTEM{} takes a complementary approach: it acts as a \emph{frontend} that reorganizes the address space for unmodified OS \emph{backends}.
-We do not compare directly with AIFM or MIRA because they target custom runtimes and disaggregated memory setups.
-Conceptually, the systems solve different problems: AIFM manages placement between local and remote memory and optimizes remote access latency; \SYSTEM{} improves page-level tiering decisions by eliminating hotness fragmentation within local memory.
-These approaches are orthogonal; AIFM's local cache could, in principle, benefit from \SYSTEM{}'s address-space organization when selecting objects to evict.
+\myparagraph{Object-Level Management} AIFM~\cite{aifm} and MIRA~\cite{mira} manage memory at object granularity for disaggregated far memory, bypassing OS page management for specialized user-space runtimes; AIFM builds on Shenango's green threads and kernel-bypass networking, with explicit \texttt{DerefScope} guards around far-memory accesses. \SYSTEM{} is complementary: it acts as a \emph{frontend} that reorganizes the address space for unmodified OS \emph{backends}, optimizing \emph{what} to tier rather than the latency of remote access, so we do not compare directly.
+The \texttt{DerefScope} contrast is instructive: it guards each individual far-memory dereference so the runtime can fault the object in, whereas \SYSTEM{}'s TAG/ATC scopes bracket a whole public operation as a quiescence check that permits migration only when no thread is active, closer to epoch-based reclamation than to per-access load barriers.

+Other systems indirect through pointers for different ends.
+Midas~\cite{midas} harvests idle memory for application-managed \emph{soft state}, dropping recomputable data under pressure, while Atlas~\cite{atlas-osdi} accelerates far-memory applications with a hybrid paging/runtime data plane; both optimize access to \emph{remote} memory, whereas \SYSTEM{} reorganizes \emph{local} resident objects by observed access intensity so page-based backends see uniformly hot or cold pages.
 Alaska~\cite{handle} uses handle-based indirection for heap compaction but does not track object hotness or organize memory by access intensity.
+ObjecTier~\cite{objectier} proposes a non-invasive object-consolidation framework with the same high-level vision as \SYSTEM{}, motivated by simulations and they defer implementation to future work.